joshkalapos/joshkalapos.github.io/about/index.md

 I was born in Toledo, OH but grew up in Pittsburgh, PA.
 There I graduated from Mt.
 Lebanon High School.
 Following high school, I went to Carnegie Mellon University's School of Computer Science where I received my bachelor's degree in Computer Science.
-Currently, I live in the Boston area and I work for Amazon Robotics.
+Currently, I live in the Boston area and work for Amazon Robotics.

 <figure class="third">
   <a href="/assets/img/about/mountain.jpg"><img src="/assets/img/about/mountain.jpg"></a>